NativeScript/docs-v7/tutorial/ng-chapter-3.md

 * 1) Click the gray “Sign Up” button in your app.
 * 2) Type in an email address and password.
 Fake credentials are fine, just make up something you can remember.
-* 3) Click the orange “Sign Up” button.
+* 3) Click the red “Sign Up” button.

 <div class="exercise-end"></div>